Skip to content

 Good validation rules usually depend on already-linked and already-scoped AST:

-• does a referenced target exist?
+• Does a referenced target exist?

-• is a name duplicated in the same scope?
+• Is a name duplicated in the same scope?

-• are the argument counts and relationships acceptable?
+• Are the argument counts and relationships acceptable?

-• is a state-machine transition legal?
+• Is a state-machine transition legal?

 Keep syntactic structure in the grammar.
 Keep semantic constraints in the validator.